What Makes a Dedicated Email Work?

 How Gardner can help on your audience and email

-Every dedicated email goes to a hand-built audience pulled from our first-party database.
+Every dedicated email sends to a custom audience segment defined within our first-party database.
 We track subscription activity, site behavior, event attendance, and engagement across all our brands.
-We work with you to define exactly who receives it.
-Job function, industry, plant size, operations performed, company type, geography, or any combination.
-If you want machinists at mid-size shops doing milling and turning in the Midwest, we can build that.
-If you want engineers at aerospace and defense companies above 250 employees, we can build that too.
-That targeting is a big part of why dedicated emails outperform purchased lists.
+Targeting is a big part of why dedicated emails outperform purchased lists.
 You’re reaching people who already opted in for content in your category, and the tighter the audience, the harder your content gets to work.

-You also don’t need to show up with a finished HTML file.
-If you have content, a white paper, a product launch, a case study, a technical guide, we’ll turn it into a finished email that fits the brand you’re advertising in and reflects what we know works.
-Bring us a topic and we’ll handle the rest.
+You also don’t need to show up with a finished designed file.
+If you have content, a white paper, a product launch, a case study, a technical guide, we’ll turn it into a finished email that fits the audience you’re targeting and reflects what we know works.

 When you’re ready, the conversation starts with your audience: who you’re trying to reach, and what problem you’re helping them solve.
 Let’s identify your group or: